jagadeeshwithu/jagadeeshwithu.github.io/_posts/2015-02-08-Wilderhood Official-blog-post.markdown

 ---

 <p>
-Wilderhood, decided log the events in the <a href="http://blog.wilderhood.com">Wilderhood: Official Blog</a> for posting the updates to our patrons.
+Wilderhood, started logging the events in the <a href="http://blog.wilderhood.com">Wilderhood: Official Blog</a> for our audience to keep posted about happenings at wilderhood front.
 </p>

 <img src="{{ site.baseurl }}/img/2015-02-08/portrait.png" alt="Wilderhood Official blog post">